BrightMove/wizdocs/README.md

 The Wiseguy system consists of several key components:

-- **Admin UI**: A Ruby Sinatra web application for managing audits and analyzing content
+- **Web App**: A Ruby Sinatra web application for managing audits and analyzing content
 - **Wiz Agent**: A Python microservice to connect to Langchain+AWS Bedrock for AI services
 - **Sales Tools**: AI-powered tools for RFP responses and SOW generation
 - **Sync Services**: Integration with Atlassian Jira, Confluence, Intercom, and GitHub